 Most people are about as happy as they decide to be - Abraham Lincoln

-Changing Our Relationship With the Mind
+Changing Your Relationship With the Mind

-Children are generally much closer to their authentic, joyful natures than most adults are.
-Why is this?
-Most adults are so "compulsively occupied" with their minds that they fail to notice the peace, joy and happiness which are always present beyond the movements of the mind
+Secondly, most adults are so distracted by and habitually caught up in their busy minds that they simply fail to notice the peace and happiness which is always present beneath the movements of the mind.

-When the mind is STILL , everything we seek is already there.
+When the mind is still, everything we seek is there.
 The best tool for achieving this is to find some form of regular meditation practice.

-I hope you find the site both fun and enlightening!
+I hope you find the site both fun and enlightening.
 Please feel free to contact me with any questions, comments or just to say hi! :-)

-Love, Peace and Happiness, Richard :)
+Wishing you Peace and Happiness, Richard :)